-Sientra completed its 10-Year Clinical Study of its Silicone Gel Breast Implants through 10 years.
-Sientra updated the information it publishes about its implants (including this patient brochure) with the results of this study.
-Contact your surgeon or Sientra (See Section 12.0 on IMPORTANT CONTACT INFORMATION) for updates.
+Sientra will continue its Clinical Study of its Silicone Gel Breast Implants through 10 years.
+Sientra will update the information it publishes about its implants (including this patient brochure) with the results of this study.
+Contact your surgeon or Sientra (See Section 12.0 on Important Contact Information) for updates.